SwethaMaramganty/uoft-hacks-rover/README.md

 12. Power up the Raspberry Pi and run the code

 ### Code Instructions
-1. Upload rover_controller.ino to the Arduino Uno in the /Arduino/rover_controller directory
+1. Upload rover_control.ino to the Arduino Uno in the /Arduino/rover_control directory
 2. Run the rover_controller.py script on the Raspberry Pi in the /RaspberryPi directory

 ### Images